 Multiple versions of Chrome.
 Why Garbage Collection?
 Chapter 9 of Inside the Java Virtual MachineGarbage Collectionby Bill Venners The Java virtual machine's heap stores all objects created by a running Java application.

 Objects are created by the new, newarray, anewarray, and multianewarray instructions, but never freed explicitly by the code.
 Garbage collection is the process of automatically freeing objects that are no longer referenced by the program.
 This chapter does not describe an official Java garbage-collected heap, because none exists.
 As mentioned in earlier chapters, the Java virtual machine specification does not require any particular garbage collection technique.
+Accompanying this chapter on the CD-ROM is an applet that interactively illustrates the material presented in the chapter.
+The name "garbage collection" implies that objects no longer needed by the program are "garbage" and can be thrown away.
+In addition to freeing unreferenced objects, a garbage collector may also combat heap fragmentation.
+Figure 9-1.
 Garbage Collection.
 Chrome Developer Tools.
 Command Line API.
 From FirebugWiki The Firebug Command Line provides these special functions for your convenience.